As an investor in international stocks via several index funds, I’ve considered and reconsidered in which account I ought to hold those funds.

 If, however, you owe at least a little something at the end of the year, having international stocks in a taxable brokerage account will indeed lower your tax owed to the federal government.
 The same cannot be said for U.S. stocks (unless you sell them at a loss — more on that later).

 If you’d like to plug in your own numbers you can download the spreadsheet via the form below.
-Current subscribers should have a link in today’s email.
 You can also change any of the funds and data on the sheet.

-Again, you should be able to find all of the information you need for free at Morningstar and at the brokerage that sells the funds.
+Again, you should be able to find all of the information you need to fill in data for funds you own at Morningstar and at the brokerage that sells the funds.

 We’ve learned a few things in this exercise.